How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 Most engineers think "AI coding" means autocomplete on steroids.
 That's table stakes.
 What actually moves the needle is agentic AI — where the AI understands your codebase, plans multi-file changes, runs commands, reads test output, and iterates until it's done.

 At Octdaily, I set out to train 100+ engineers not just to use AI tools, but to build entire daily workflows around them.
+This is the complete playbook — the actual process, the actual configuration, and the measured outcomes.

 The Three-Layer AI Stack We Use